miles and points 101

 With 60,000 Chase points you can:

-• Book 3-4 free nights at a Category 1-4 Hyatt hotel anywhere in the world or two free nights in a $1,000 a night room at a Hyatt hotel in Paris.
+Book 3-4 free nights at a Category 1-4 Hyatt hotel anywhere in the world or two free nights in a $1,000 a night room at a Hyatt hotel in Paris, London, NYC, etc.

 Another flexible points card that I recommend for beginners is the Capital One Venture Rewards Credit Card or Capital One Venture X Rewards Credit Card.
-This card has a generous welcome bonus, multiple travel transfer partners and earns 2x points per dollar on all spend.
+Both of these cards have a generous welcome bonus, multiple travel transfer partners and earns 2x points per dollar on all spend.
 Capital One is very sensitive to multiple inquiries on your credit report, so you want to get this one when you’re starting out.
 You can read my guide to this card and why I love it so much here.

 Final thoughts